 Almost all undergraduates in Faculties other than Arts and Law are required to complete a General Studies programme.
-The only course in the Faculty of Applied Science which does not have this requirement is the new Bachelor of Science course in Economic Geography commencing in 1974.
-The Department of General Studies publishes its own Handbook which is available free of charge.
-All details regarding General Studies courses and requirements are contained in it, and students are advised to obtain a copy.
-All enquiries about General Studies should be made to the General Studies Office, Room G15, Morven Brown Building (663-0351 Extn.
-2091).
+The only course in the Faculty of Applied Science which does not have this requirement is the Bachelor of Science course in Economic Geography.